 Fit for purpose: Technique?

 The design environment was based on an ESRI application for managing data collection.
 This was used in combination with a Trimble sub-metric precision GPS device, which used a Bluetooth connection.
 These were very convenient across the mountainous terrain due to their reduced weight.
 The handheld GPS device requires a signal to correct the atmospheric distortions of the GPS signals and the sub-meter accuracy became sufficient, so-in this case- no high-precision devices were required.

-The adjustment for purposes approach recommended the use of "visual limits" to identify the delineation of land rights.
-As in rural areas of Kenya there are many naturally visible boundaries, the local population made some other boundaries visible using sisal plants.
-In this way all the boundaries were easy to identify in the field and in the satellite images.
-After being identified in the field, the visual boundaries were drawn using a pencil or by "digital drawing" using the manual GPS devices on the images.
+The purpose-adjustment approach recommended the use of “visual boundaries” to identify the delimitation of land rights.
+As there are many naturally visible boundaries in rural Kenya, the local people made some other boundaries visible using sisal plants.
+In this way all boundaries were easy to identify in the field and on satellite images.
+After being identified in the field, the visual boundaries were drawn using a pencil or by "digital drawing" using hand-held GPS devices on the images.